FusionPwN/poolsim/readme.md

-RUNNING THE PROJECT
-- Clone
-- Run composer update
-- Run npm install
-- Run php artisan migrate
-- Run npm run build
-- Run npm run serve:all (this will initialize all the queue workers needed and the reverb instance)
-- Project is now ready

-KEY FEATURES
-- Game simulation
-- Simulates actions within a game and saves them
-- Real time updates even when running jobs
-- API access
-- User API key generation in settings
-- Run simulations automaticly or run them manualy

-GAMELOGIC PARAMETERS

-- There should be 16 balls in total, comprising a white cue ball, seven striped balls, seven solid balls, and one black ball (8 ball)
-- A coin is tossed to decide who gets to break
-- The first player to pot an object ball will then have to continue to pot the balls from that category (stripes or solids).
-The opposition player will have to pot the other group
-- During the break if the 8 ball is potted the game restarts
-- A player will continue to make shots until they foul, or fail to pot an object ball.
-Then it is the turn of the opposing player.
-Play continues like this for the remainder of the game.
-- When the previous player commits a foul and it's a cue ball in hand then the next player should have a higher chance of scoring
-- There should be reasons for misses and fouls
-- Log each action being simulated
-- Multiple balls can be potted in one play, small chance depending on the player skill level, the potted balls can be owned by the opponent so this is a simulated accident
-- On the break a player might not be able to pot a ball
-- When potting the 8 ball, if the player also pots the cue ball or shoots it off the table he should lose the game
-- Potting an opponents ball is not a foul unless you hit the opponents ball first

-If a player commits a foul, the opposition player is entitled to place the cue ball anywhere on the table.
-There are numerous fouls in pool, some of the most common being:

-- Failing to hit your own object balls. (can happen any time a player tries to pot a ball)
-- Hitting the cue ball off the table. (can happen any time a player tries to pot a ball)
-- Potting one of the opposition's object balls. (can happen any time a player tries to pot a ball)
-- Potting the cue ball (can happen any time a player tries to pot a ball)

-8 Ball pool is won when one of the following occurs:

-- A player pots all of their designated balls and then legally pockets the 8 ball into their nominated pocket.
-- The opposing player illegally pots the 8 ball before clearing their own set of balls.
-- The 8 ball is knocked of the table by the opposition.
+# PoolSim

+PoolSim is a modern pool tournament simulation platform built with Laravel, Livewire, and Tailwind CSS.
+It allows users to create, manage, and simulate pool tournaments with realistic game logic, real-time updates, and a robust API.
+The system supports both automatic and manual game simulations, tracks detailed game actions, and provides a user-friendly interface for tournament management.

+## Running the Project

+1. **Clone the repository**
+2. **Install dependencies**
+   - `composer update`
+   - `npm install`
+3. **Run migrations**
+   - `php artisan migrate`
+4. **Build frontend assets**
+   - `npm run build`
+5. **Start all services**
+   - `npm run serve:all` (initializes queue workers and the Reverb instance)
+6. **Project is now ready!**

+---

+## Key Features

+- **Game simulation**: Simulates actions within a game and saves them
+- **Real-time updates**: Even when running jobs
+- **API access**
+- **User API key generation**: In settings
+- **Run simulations automatically or manually**

+---

+## Game Logic Parameters

+- 16 balls total: 1 white cue ball, 7 striped balls, 7 solid balls, 1 black ball (8 ball)
+- Coin toss decides who breaks
+- First player to pot an object ball continues with that category (stripes or solids); opponent gets the other group
+- If the 8 ball is potted on the break, the game restarts
+- Players continue shooting until they foul or fail to pot a ball; then it's the opponent's turn
+- Fouls (cue ball in hand) give the next player a higher chance of scoring
+- Reasons for misses and fouls are logged
+- Multiple balls can be potted in one play (rare, based on skill); accidental pots can benefit the opponent
+- On the break, a player might not pot a ball
+- Potting the 8 ball and cue ball together, or shooting the cue ball off the table, results in a loss
+- Potting an opponent's ball is not a foul unless you hit their ball first

+### Common Fouls

+- Failing to hit your own object balls
+- Hitting the cue ball off the table
+- Potting an opponent's object ball
+- Potting the cue ball

+### Winning 8 Ball Pool

+- Pot all designated balls, then legally pocket the 8 ball
+- Opponent illegally pots the 8 ball before clearing their own balls
+- 8 ball is knocked off the table by the opponent

+---